Migracode-Barcelona/old-syllabus-contents/others/lesson0.md

 ## MigraCode

-* Who we are?
+* Who we are
-* What we learn?
+* What we teach
   * Read this Technology Survey from
     [StackOverflow 2019](https://insights.stackoverflow.com/survey/2019).
 Pay
     particular attention to the technologies we'll be teaching you (JavaScript, React, NodeJS) and the evolution in the last years
 * [House Rules](house-rules.md)
-  * How we work?
+  * How we work
-  * How we treat each other?
+  * How we treat each other

 Welcome to MigraCode and to the world of Web Development!!!